w-pacheco/example-js-import/README.md

 git -v
 ```

-2. Set create a new branch to for demo
+2. Set create a new branch to for example
 3. Use NPM to create a new project
 ``` cmd
 npm init